-54. Access to Register
+54. Access to and verification of Register

-- (1) The Registrar may, on conditions the Registrar considers appropriate - (a) allow a person having an adequate reason for wanting access to the Register, access to the Register; or - (b) provide a person having an adequate reason for wanting information from the Register, with information extracted from the Register. - (2) In deciding whether an applicant has an adequate reason for wanting access to the Register, or information extracted from the Register, the Registrar must have regard to - (a) the nature of the applicant's interest; - (b) the sensitivity of the information; - (c) the use to be made of the information; and - (d) other relevant factors. - (3) In deciding the conditions on which access to the Register, or information extracted from the Register, is to be given under this section, the Registrar must, as far as practicable, protect the persons to whom the entries in the Register relate from unjustified intrusion on their privacy.
+- (1) The Registrar may, on conditions the Registrar considers appropriate - (a) allow a person having an adequate reason for wanting access to the Register, access to the Register; or - (b) provide a person having an adequate reason for wanting information from the Register, with information extracted from the Register-; or - (2) In (c) verify that information held by a person is the same as the information contained in the Register. - (2) For the purposes of section 54(1)(a) or (b), in deciding whether an applicant has an adequate reason for wanting access to the Register, or information extracted from the Register, the Registrar must have regard to - (a) the nature of the applicant's interest; - (b) the sensitivity of the information; - (c) the use to be made of the information; and - (d) other relevant factors. - (3) In deciding the conditions on which access to the Register, or information extracted from the Register, is to be given under this section, subsection (1) the Registrar must, as far as practicable, protect the persons to whom the entries in the Register relate from unjustified intrusion on their privacy.